ilbonte/bot-claudia-es6/README.md

 ### Development

 You should write your ES6 code in the file `bot.source.js` located in the `src` folder.
-This file will be later traspiled in the file `bot.js`.
+This file will be later transpiled in the file `bot.js`.

-Use `npm run transpile` to transpile the code to the `bot.js` file Use `npm run update` to traspile and push the updated code to the lambda
+Use `npm run update` to traspile and push the updated code to the lambda

+Use `npm run transpile` to only transpile the code to the `bot.js` file

 ## Suggestions

-If you plan to use the bot only in few platforms add an object containing an array with the platforms.
+If you plan to use the bot only in few platforms add an object containing an array with the platforms to the `botBuilder` function.
 This will improve deploy performances!

-Eg:
+Example:

 ```javascript
 const botBuilder = require('claudia-bot-builder')